MicrosoftDocs/executable-docs/scenarios/CreateWordPressDeployment/README.md

 done
 ```

-Checking that WordPress content is being delivered correctly.
+Check that WordPress content is delivered correctly using the following command:

 ```bash
 if curl -I -s -f https://$FQDN > /dev/null ; then